Turkish tambur: Performers and techniques

 Owing to its long past, the tambur has let flourish several schools of interpretation.
 The oldest description of tamburîs is reported by the French traveller Charles Fonton who describes the use of catgut frets.
-A Turkish musical theory written in the beginning of the 18th century by the famous Kantemir Pasha -first an Ottoman citizen of Polish-Moldavian origin, then voivode of Moldavia- elucidates for the first time the proper intervals to use.
+A Turkish musical theory written in the beginning of the 18th century by the famous Dimitrie Cantemir elucidates for the first time the proper intervals to use.

 Yet there is little mention of playing styles and the first tambur master recorded by chronicles and of whom we have solid information is İzak Efendi, who is said to have brought the playing technique to maturity.
 Today, he is considered as the reference of the "old style" in tambur playing, partially recovered in the 20th century by Mesut Cemil.
 Sheikh of the Rifai Tekkesi in Kozyatağı (Istanbul) Abdülhalim Efendi was his pupil and carried on the same tradition.

 Among notable 18th-century players were Numan Ağa, Zeki Mehmed Ağa, Küçük Osman Bey, all of whom remained representatives of this allegedly old style.
 The first virtuoso to claim renovation was Tanburi Büyük Osman Bey who broke with his father Zeki Mehmed Ağa's technique to present his own.
 Later on, this later style became so prevalent that the older technique came to suffer oblivion.
 The musical heritage transmitted to Suphi Ezgi by Abdülhalim Efendi, and from the former to Mesut Cemil, an eminent figure in 19th century Turkish classical music, has helped retrieve the essentials of this old technique.
 One last important tamburi successfully performing according to principles of the old school was Cemil Özbal (1908–1980) from Gaziantep.

 Yet the most renowned and probably the most prolific of tamburis is Cemil Bey, who not only excelled in virtuosity but bequeathed a heritage that later prominent figures of Turkish Classical Music such as Neyzen Niyazi Sayın and Tamburi Necdet Yaşar claimed.